 All employees of a state charter school must receive an annual performance evaluation.
-Beginning no later than the 2014-2015 school year, all teachers, assistant principals, and principals of state charter schools must receive annual evaluations utilizing the evaluation instruments adopted by the State Board of Education.
+All teachers, assistant principals, and principals of state charter schools must receive annual evaluations utilizing the evaluation instruments adopted by the State Board of Education.
 The evaluation instruments adopted by the State Board of Education are the Teacher Keys Effectiveness System ("Teacher Keys") and Leader Keys Effectiveness System ("Leader Keys").
 These evaluation instruments provide four rating levels of "Exemplary," "Proficient," "Needs Development," and "Ineffective."
 The rating levels for Teacher Keys are based on a variety of elements including student growth and academic achievement, multiple classroom observations, and surveys of instructional practice.
 The rating levels for Leader Keys are also based on a variety of elements including student growth, achievement gap reduction, and climate surveys.